M-T-1/remove-small-folders/README.md

 e.g. \files\pics\apples.png to \files\pics-apples.png or \files\pics\orchard\ to \files\pics-orchard\

 ## Global Variables:

+prompt_override is the only one of these that has been tested and is known to work.

 Lines 14 and 15 hold the settings dictionary.
 You can edit the values quite easily, just beware of setting the threshold too high.